Really Long Bio (good read for insomniacs)

 The Life-Changing Event That Didn't Happen

 After Yumiko and I said our teary good-byes, her family moved back to Japan.
 We exchanged letters and gifts to each other for a while, but then one day I stopped hearing from her.
 I still don't know what had happened.
 Her family was builing a new home at the time and I suspect they moved and she somehow lost my contact information.
-I had no way to get in touch with her, and throughout the years, I would often remember her.
+I had no way to get in touch with her, and throughout the years, I would often remember her and search online for her.
 She was someone that showed me love and support during a time when I really needed it, and she was able to see the real me--the me that no one else could see.
 Over the years I would occassionally ask myself how my life would've turned out if I had gone with her.
 I will never know.
 Wherever she is now, I hope she's happy, fulfilled, and in good health.

 Looking back now, she was in many ways a soulmate.
 In another life, she could've been the mother I should've had, or a lover that I'd spend a lifetime with.
 But in this life, she was a teacher, and the first person in my life to openly express love and affection for me in a way that really warmed my heart.
 It may sound odd to those of you who had happy childhoods and came from happy families, but for me, it wasn't until I was sixteen--the year I was Yumiko's student, that I felt truly loved for the first time in my life.